includes a domestic flight, Taupō to Wellington

 This challenging one-day hike is often billed as one of the best in the world.
 With stunning views of the plateau's three imposing volcanoes, old lava flows and active steam vents.
 Lord of the Rings fans will recognise the shape of Mount Ngauruhoe, as the mountain that stood in for Mount Doom in the trilogy.

-During peak season, the Department of Conservation recommends that visitors access the track via a shuttle from Whakapapa, National Park Village, Turangi, Taupo or Ohakune.
-A full list of operators can be found here.
+During peak season, the Department of Conservation(opens in new window) recommends that visitors access the track via a shuttle from Whakapapa, National Park Village, Turangi, Taupō or Ohakune.

 A place brimming with art, culture, delicious food and natural environments.Read more